RAFSoftLab/AutoCreditation/README.md

        - Finding items with no matching professor
        - Finding items where professor name is not matching
        - Finding items where subject name is not matching
+  - 0.1.0 - Results and tables display
+    - Options panel of the main window, results and data in explorer window
+    - Results HTML generation, as well as tables for professors and subjects
+    - All subjects of a professor preview window
+    - Data/.JSON saving and loading
+    - Loading previous results and data, saving current results and data